German rearmament: Financing

 The key players in German rearmament policies were Interior Minister Wilhelm Frick and Hjalmar Schacht, who had been president of the Reichsbank from 1923 to 1930.
 Dummy companies like MEFO were set up to finance the rearmament; MEFO obtained the large amount of money needed for the effort through the Mefo bills, a series of promissory notes issued by the government of Nazi Germany.
-Covert organizations like the Deutsche Verkehrsfliegerschule were established under a civilian guise to train pilots for the future Luftwaffe.
+Covert organisations like the Deutsche Verkehrsfliegerschule were established under a civilian guise to train pilots for the future Luftwaffe.
 Although available statistics do not include non-citizens or women, the massive Nazi rearmament policy led to almost full employment during the 1930s.
 The rearmament began a sudden change in fortune for many factories in Germany.
 Many industries were taken out of the deep crisis that had been induced by the Great Depression.

 The creation of Mefo bills was the first fiscal step that Nazi Germany took on the road to rearmament.
 The Versailles Treaty prohibited the German government from rearming.
 Therefore, to rearm to the capacity that Hitler was trying to attain, the Reichsbank would have to extend the German government an almost unlimited amount of credit towards the rearmament program while hiding the accumulation of government debt from the international community.
 Contrary to this goal, the then Reichsbank President Hans Luther would only extend credit of one-hundred million Reichsmarks to rearmament, so to work around this, Hitler replaced Luther with Hjalmar Schacht.
 Schacht turned Luther's "employment creation bills" program into a system that would allow the German government to receive an unlimited amount of credit to put towards their program.
 Schacht created the Metallurgische Forschungs-G.m.b.H, a shell company that would issue short-term treasury notes, which would "function as a concealed form of money".
 The company would sell over 12 billion Reichsmarks worth of Mefo-bills by 1938, money which would all go to fund rearmament.
 Since Schacht's company did not function and instead just worked as a front for government-issued debt, this allowed the Nazi regime to conceal their rearmament funding from the international community.
 Without the creation of the Mefo program, the international community would have been immediately alarmed at the raising of funds by Nazi Germany, and the rearmament program would be threatened by external intervention.